This is our guide on the top 10 best inversion tables in 2023.

 It has an improved ergonomic ankle holding system, that has a larger holder in the front and a smaller holder in the rear, to alleviate the pressure on the ankle while you are inverted.

-Innova can accommodates users of up to 300 pounds, with a minimum height of 4ft, 10 inches to 6ft, 6inches.
+Innova can accommodate users of up to 300 pounds, with a minimum height of 4ft, 10 inches to 6ft, 6inches.

 Another great feature is the Sure-lock ankle support system which has 4 large, high-density foam leg rollers to prevent your calf from pinching.